-Foreign professionals who possess advanced educational degrees have the benefit of being able to file under the advanced degree exemption, otherwise known as the “Master’s cap” during the H-1B Visa Season.
+Foreign professionals who possess advanced educational degrees have the benefit of being able to file under the advanced degree exemption, otherwise known as the master’s cap” during the H-1B visa season.
 Due to the highly competitive nature of the H-1B visa process, this exemption is a great advantage that some foreign professionals may not be aware of.
-In this post, we’ll explore the 2018-2019 H1B Masters Quota and how you can stack your chances of selection.
+In this post, we’ll explore the 2020-2021 H-1B masters quota and how you can improve your chances of selection.

 How Does An Institution Qualify?

 To be eligible for the master’s degree cap, the United States institution should be public or non-profit in nature.
 If you received your degree from an unaccredited or for-profit institution, your petition will be denied.
 Unfortunately, if you did not meet the requirements and you receive a denial as a result, you will also not be counted towards the regular cap.

 It’s always advised to consult with an H-1B visa lawyer if you don’t think you’ll meet the eligibility requirements.
 Again, in order to meet the H-1B master’s requirement, the institution must: